World War III: A picture

 Member and observer countries of Non-Aligned Movement plus Russia are in blue.

-Exactly two years ago, I started this blog with a post about A Stateless War in which I discussed an upcoming conflict of “The military industrial complex against the anonymous cloud, with an ignorant populace as the prize.”
+Exactly two years ago, I started this blog with a post about A Stateless War which discussed an upcoming conflict of “The military industrial complex against the anonymous cloud, with an ignorant populace as the prize.”
 That conflict is largely behind us: few in the world are as ignorant as they were two years ago, and we are beyond the point where information alone can correct the social and political disasters we see around us.

-Based on our current still entirely alterable trajectory, by the end of 2012 it will be very apparent to all that we are in a new war, this time involving states.
+Based on our current still entirely alterable trajectory, by the end of 2012 it will be apparent that we are in a new war, this time involving states.
 World War III will do as a name, or we can call it the Military States against the Resource States.
 Of course that sounds like something we’ve been in for decades; the difference is it is starting to look a lot more two sided.

 Since the Cold War, the world has been socially controlled by methods which may have been lifted from Hollywood high school movies.
 The US state cables showed us a world in which the United States largely controls all international forums and debates with a mixture of threats and bribes and a circle of allies who do not dare risk expulsion from the inner circle by disagreement.
 The inner circle has largely echoed the previous imperial world, with IMF loans replacing direct occupation, but potential membership is held out as an incentive to others as well.
 Countries such as Brazil, Russia, India, China and South Africa (BRICS) are invited to the bigger parties, and given trade deals, military sales and social protection in exchange for their support of the inner circle.
 The BRICS countries then wield their own social power in similar fashion in their own regions.